karm-agn/hello-world/README.md

 # hello-world
 hello-word for testing github
-This is a testing app to how github works
+This is a testing app to see how github works